September 28 - 30

-Join the Georgia Conservancy, Georgia Canoeing Association, Hawkinsville Classic Main Street and Pulaski County Rivers Alive on a two-day river celebration along the banks of the Ocmulgee River.
-We will explore roughly 25 miles of the revolutionary 200 mile Ocmulgee Water Trail Network that is a premier destination for paddlers and river enthusiasts and provides a variety of recreational activities that promotes local and regional economic improvements.
-The weekend includes a guided naturalist tour of the Ocmulgee River, beginner canoe instruction, live music, meals, evening educational program and a tour of a sustainable working forest!
+Join the Georgia Conservancy on a two-day celebration along the banks of the Ocmulgee River.
+We will explore roughly 13 miles of the revolutionary 200-mile Ocmulgee Water Trail Network - a premier destination for paddlers and river enthusiasts that provides a variety of recreational activities that promotes local and regional economic improvements.
+The weekend includes a guided naturalist paddle of the Ocmulgee River with Three Rivers Outdoors, beginner canoe instruction, live music, meals, evening educational program and a tour of a sustainable working forest!

-- Saturday: Leaving camp at around 9 AM, participants will paddle from Dykes Landing (river landing 6) north of Hawkinsville and will end at Mile Branch Park (river landing 8).
-This is a 13 mile paddle through easy moving currently that will include breaks on the many sandbars along the paddle (depending on river levels).
+- Saturday: Leaving camp at around 9 AM, participants will paddle from Dykes Landing (river landing 6) north of Hawkinsville and will return back to Mile Branch Park (river landing 8).
+This is a 13-mile paddle through easy moving current that will include breaks on the many sandbars along the paddle (depending on river levels).
 Upon our return, guests will enjoy dinner and presentations from the Georgia Conservancy, the Ocmulgee National Park & Preserve Initiative and local sustainable forester and champion of conservation easements Dr. Johnny Bembry.

 - Sunday, participants will have the opportunity to tour a sustainable working forest with nationally-recognized forester and former Georgia Conservancy board member Dr. Johnny Bembry.
 Dr. Bembry's property is 4 miles from Mile Branch Park.
 Tour begins at 10 AM and lunch will be provided.